adinazugravescu/bookNest/README.md

 - `GET /books`
 - `GET /books/:id`

+**Response headers:**
+- `X-Cache: HIT` - Response served from cache
+- `X-Cache: MISS` - Response fetched from database

 **Cache invalidation:**
 Cache is automatically invalidated when:
 - A new book is created
-- A book is updated
-- A book is deleted
+- A book is updated or deleted
-- A reservation is created (book becomes unavailable)
-- A reservation is cancelled (book becomes available)
-- A reservation is completed (book becomes available)
+- A reservation is created, cancelled or completed

 **TEST:**
 ```bash